SebOuellette/LiveBot/README.md

 # Discord-LiveBot
-# LIVEBOT IS NOW AGAINST TOS, AS IT IS NOT AN OFFICIAL CLIENT.
-YOU ARE NOT ALLOWED TO RUN USER ACCOUNTS WITH THIS APP, BUT BOTS SHOULD STILL BE OKAY
+## LIVEBOT CAN BE USED FOR USER ACCOUNT, HOWEVER IT IS AGAINST TOS TO DO SO.
+USE AT YOUR OWN RISK
 An app that allows you to be inside a bot!

 At the moment, livebot is still in extreme beta.
 To run it, open a terminal window in the main directory, then type `npm test`.